The great bar band battle

 THE HABEAS CORPSES

 Convinced that adding a “the” before “Habeas Corpses” makes the name sound less metal and more punk rock, The Habeas Corpses have risen from the grave of their deceased law show band, Banana Hammök, to bring some anarchy to this year’s Great Bar Band Battle.
-With ghoulishly pale members including three dead-tired junior associates, The Habeas Corpses are ready to show off their body of work for the Calgary Bar Association’s judgment.
+With ghoulishly pale members including three dead-tired associates, The Habeas Corpses are ready to show off their body of work for the Calgary Bar Association’s judgment.
 With Alex Dingman, whose soul forever haunts the Palomino basement, pummeling the drums it would be a crime (or at a least a regulatory offence) if you didn’t shake your hips and move your feet.
 Jordan Eeles on guitar #1 has locked-down (in high-security detention) every blazing riff you can imagine.
 Matthew Eeles’ hypnotic basslines will have you moshing (not recklessly, and with due care) before you can even plead automatism.
 And, with Scott MacKenzie on guitar #2, prepare for solos that will have you screaming bloody murder.
 There is no doubt that after seeing The Habeas Corpses you will testify they are one act(us) you won’t want to miss.